 I hope this helps and if there is something that I have missed please leave a comment below so that I can update this.

 Also, as this is a rather long document, I have split it into various sections.
 You can click the headline below to be sent straight to the section that interests you.
+For those that are really time poor I have created a useful ketosis cheat sheet guide.
+This guide covers all the essential information you should know about ketosis.

 Peter Attia from EatingAcademy.com, a leading expert in the field of ketosis, defines it as: